richard-porter/frozen-kernel/README.md

 ## Governance

-The Frozen Kernel's hard constraints are runtime-immutable.
+The Frozen Kernel’s hard constraints are runtime-immutable.
 They are not permanently immutable.
 A safety architecture that cannot be revised when evidence demands it will eventually govern against the wrong things.
 This section specifies the governance structure that keeps the framework accountable